Throughout life, we form new relationships with all kinds of people.

-- Anxiety about having seizures in public
+- of anxiety about having seizures in public

-- Fear of rejection
+- of fear of rejection

-- Unable to drive
+- they are unable to drive

 Don’t try to meet others expectations